rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 But if the unbelieving partner separates, let it be so.
 In such cases the brother or sister is not enslaved.
 God has called you to peace. ^0715

-For how do you know, wife, whether you will save your husband?
-Or how do you know, husband, whether you will save your wife? ^0716
+Wife, how do you know whether you will save your husband?
+Husband, how do you know whether you will save your wife? ^0716

 Only let each person lead the life that the Lord has assigned to him, and to which God has called him.
 This is my rule in all the churches. ^0717